epifanio/docker-stacks/README.md

 1. [Install Docker](https://docs.docker.com/installation/) on your host of choice.
 2. Open the README in one of the folders in this git repository.
 3. Follow the README for that stack.

+**Note for windows users:**
+The latest set of stacks (R, md) require an up-to-dated version of docker which is available only for windows >=10.

 ## A visual overview of stacks